 searching for something

 by LORIN DREXLER

 Anne Bachelier is a French artist born in 1979.
-She graduated from the School of Fine Arts of La Seyne Sur Mer, at first she worked for Dassault designing the decoration for Falcon airplanes.
-Very early, She decided to pursue a career as a professional artist with which she became internationally renowned very fast.
-Her work is present in prestigious galleries all around the world as well as in renowned group exhibitions.
+She graduated from the School of Fine Arts of La Seyne Sur Mer.
+She first worked for Dassault, designing decorations for Falcon airplanes.
+Very early, she decided to pursue a career as a professional artist, quickly becoming internationally renowned.
+Her work is present in prestigious galleries worldwide as well as in renowned group exhibitions.
 Crossing the doors of the imagination and discovering a dreamlike world inhabited by fantastic creatures in magic and surprising realms that remind us of those fairy tales that made us dream so much when we were children, Anne Bachelier works on metamorphoses and chimeras, depicted in scenes often inspired by the medieval world with singular beings bathed by a marvelous and cathartic light.
 The whole composition is done with great finesse and a perfect mastery of the techniques.
 Her work has been exhibited in several private and collective exhibitions in Lyon, Brussels, and Paris.

 What is Gen Society?

 Gen Society is an art space blog for visual art and creative writing collaborations, and other randomizations.
 Hosted by writer and musician Lorin Drexler, this online venue is an expressive experience for those interested in the world of the arts.
 It is a literary journey through the hearts and minds of contemporary artists in practice and a reflection of those who have long passed.

 If you’re an artist and would like to submit your work in consideration to collaborate with Gen Society, please click below: